gaddafirusli/Preview-in-browser/README.md

 2. Your design will be aligned to the center of the browser.
 The background color on the empty spaces will be the same as the backgound color of your artboard

-3. Your artboard will be automatically scaled up to @2x for better preview on retina screens.
+3. Your artboard will be automatically scaled up to @2x for better preview on retina displays.
 (Provided that you design in @1x 😬)

 ### How to use this plugin?
 1. [Download the plugin](https://github.com/gaddafirusli/Preview-in-browser/archive/master.zip)